Introduction

 Why does my fridge sometimes get cold and other times not, for no apparent reason?

 - At the beginning of this article, we mentioned that Ammonia or 3 Way Fridges rely on heat for cooling, but they are also dependent on gravity.
 The fridge has no pump to force the refrigerant around, so it will not work correctly if the vehicle is not parked on flat ground.
-Newer Ammonia Fridges suffer less from this problem as the refrigerant flow's design angle has increased.
+Newer Ammonia Fridges suffer less from this problem as the refrigerant flow's design angle has been increased.

 Why does my fridge work on gas but not on 240 volts?